gerard-sog/arma3-macvsog-columbia-scripts/README.md

   - **Init PF77s**: add 3 new racks to vehicle (requires player to get in/exit vehicle before executing module on vehicle).
   - **NVA radio chatter**: enables to make tape-recorder object produce vietnamese radio like voice (used to simulate wire taping).
   - **Toggle CAS**: manage CAS asset available in the Radio Support module.
+- A - Columbia STABO
+  - **Add STABO**: add the ability to deploy a rope from a helicopter to allow player on the ground to get into the helicopter.

 see [init_columbia_zeus.sqf](https://github.com/gerard-sog/arma3-macvsog-columbia-scripts/blob/main/functions/init_columbia_zeus.sqf)